-The Iroquois Theater fire of December 30, 1903 was unequivocally a horrible disaster where twice as many of the some 300 who died in the ‘Great Chicago Fire of 1871’ lost their lives.
-Many bad decisions (mostly by a few men) combined together at the same time to create a ‘perfect storm’ of negligence- and dare we say stupidity- that combined to endanger a huge amount of people.
-That night the theater was packed above it’s 1500 person occupancy with hundreds in standing room.
-The crowd was filled with an unusual amount of children and women that night.
+The Iroquois Theatre fire of December 30, 1903 was unequivocally a horrible disaster where twice as many of the some 300 who died in the ‘Great Chicago Fire of 1871’ lost their lives.
+Many bad decisions (mostly by the ‘syndicate’ which owned the theater) combined at the same time to create a ‘perfect storm’ of negligence- and dare we say stupidity- that combined to endanger a huge amount of people.
+That night the theater was packed above its 1500-person occupancy with hundreds in standing room.
+The crowd was filled with an unusual number of children and women that night.
 There was a strong wind outside.
-Being December in Chicago, it was not fire season.
+Being December in Chicago, it was not fire season…

 It is said that after 1871 fire code ordinances were ‘greatly improved’, but this event would be the proof in the pudding that there was still a long way to go.